ClaudiWolf2056/WiiUCamera/README.md

   <img src="https://github.com/user-attachments/assets/7d5e8f3c-4c79-4668-aebe-9adbeca3dd84" alt="WiiUCamera Menu" width="400">
 </p>

+### ⚠️ Important Note regarding Tiramisu
+> **Tiramisu Support is currently a Work In Progress (WIP).**
+> I am currently encountering compilation errors when trying to adapt the app for Tiramisu.
+Since I do not personally have a Tiramisu environment, I am relying on community volunteers for testing and debugging.
+Please use **Aroma** for the best stable experience.

 ### ✨ Main Features
 * **📷 Photo Mode:** Take photographs and save them to the SD card.
 * **🎥 Video Mode:** Record video clips in AVI format (m-jpeg).
+* **👆 Touchscreen Support (NEW):** Navigate the entire UI using the GamePad touchscreen.
 * **✨ Effects:** Apply real-time filters to the camera feed.
 * **✏️ Photo Editor (NEW):** Draw, edit, and apply effects (Brightness, Contrast, B&W) to your photos.
 * **🖼️ Integrated Gallery:** View your photos and videos without leaving the application.